How Do LED Lights Work? A Simple Explanation of LED Technology

 A PN junction is a crucial component in LED technology, as it allows for the efficient conversion of electrical energy into light energy.
 This junction is formed by the joining of a p-type semiconductor material, which has an excess of positively charged holes, with an n-type semiconductor material, which has an excess of negatively charged electrons.
 When an electrical current is applied to the PN junction, the electrons and holes recombine at the junction, releasing energy in the form of photons, which produce light.
 The PN junction is also responsible for the directionality of the LED light, as the photons are emitted in a specific direction determined by the orientation of the junction.
 Overall, the PN junction is a crucial element in the operation of LED lights, enabling them to be energy-efficient, long-lasting, and highly adaptable to a wide range of applications.

-See also Locating the iPhone 6 LED Light: A Quick Guide
+See also Understanding the Functionality of LED Light on Android: A Comprehensive Guide

 Types of LEDs